ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristol Bay, Alaska (August/September)

-I'd have to say that this may well have been our best season ever in many different ways!
-But I mention this related to the fishing in particular!
-We didn't have a bad or slow week all season long!
+We'd have to say that this may well have been our best season ever in many different ways, but most significantly to the fishing in particular!
+We didn't have a singe bad or slow week all season long!

 We had many happy guests all season long!

-Some have said, that the whole of the 2024 season was like being back in "The Good Ole Days"!
+Some return guests have said, that the whole of the 2024 season was like "The Good Ole Days"!

 This report will also talk about the pink and silver salmon runs later in the report.
 Both of these runs were exceptional this season as well as you will see below!